Houston Chronicle

 The Houston Chronicle is the largest daily newspaper in Houston, Texas, United States.
-As of April 2016, it is the third-largest newspaper by Sunday circulation in the United States, behind only The New York Times and the Los Angeles Times.
 With the 1995 buyout of its longtime rival the Houston Post, the Chronicle became Houston's newspaper of record.

 The Houston Chronicle is the largest daily newspaper owned and operated by the Hearst Corporation, a privately held multinational corporate media conglomerate with $10 billion in revenues.
 The paper employs nearly 2,000 people, including approximately 300 journalists, editors, and photographers.
 The Chronicle has bureaus in Washington, D.C., and Austin.
 The paper reports that its web site averages 125 million page views per month.

 The publication serves as the "newspaper of record" of the Houston area.
 Previously headquartered in the Houston Chronicle Building at 801 Texas Avenue, Downtown Houston, the Houston Chronicle is now located at 4747 Southwest Freeway.

 While Houston Chronicle staff formerly published on the ad-supported, non-subscriber site Chron.com, today Chron and Houston Chronicle have separate websites and newsrooms.
 Houstonchronicle.com, launched in 2012, is a subscriber-only site that contains everything found in the daily print edition.